apache/airflow/docs/apache-airflow-providers-salesforce/connections/salesforce.rst

     A mapping of scheme-to-proxy server(s).

 Salesforce API Version (optional)
-    The version of the Salesforce API to use.
+    The version of the Salesforce API to use when attempting to connect.
 If not specified a default value will be used.

 Client ID (optional)
     The ID of the client.